-We had also provided a guarantee of collection of \$1.1 billion of Enable's senior notes due 2019 and 2024.
-This guarantee was subordinated to all our senior debt and was automatically released on May 1, 2016.
+CERC Corp. had also provided a guarantee of collection of \$1.1 billion of Enable's senior notes due 2019 and 2024.
+This guarantee was subordinated to all senior debt of CERC Corp. and was automatically released on May 1, 2016.